CLEMMONS FAMILY FARM

 The Clemmons Family Farm in Vermont celebrates African-American history as a continuum of past, present and future.
 We foster the appreciation of the arts and cultural heritage of the African diaspora.
 We also create opportunities for healthy dialogue around the identity and cultures of all people (people of different races, ethnicities, nationalities, religions, etc) for a stronger and more supportive multicultural community.

-Owned by Jack and Lydia Clemmons since 1962, the 148-acre Farm, with its 6 historic buildings, continues the family tradition of blending farming with the arts, the sciences, and opportunities to learn and share across religions, cultures and experiences with the local community and with visitors from near and far.
+Owned by Jack and Lydia Clemmons from 1962 - 2023, the 138-acre Farm, with its 6 historic buildings, continues the family tradition of blending farming with the arts, the sciences, and opportunities to learn and share across religions, cultures and experiences with the local community and with visitors from near and far.

 Life on the Clemmons Family Farm has always involved a constant flow of friends and visitors from the neighborhood and other Vermont communities as well as from Japan, China, Australia, Sweden, Italy, England, and a number of countries in Africa.
 A large part of the living legacy of Jack and Lydia Clemmons is embracing the richness offered through multiculturalism and promoting the joy of discovery-- through spending quality time with people from a variety of cultural and ethnic backgrounds, during work and leisure on the Farm in Vermont, around the state and in other parts of the United States and the world.